 Classy’s recent report, The State of Modern Philanthropy, shows that 60 percent of mobile traffic to Classy campaigns come from social media, which means a good chunk of donors coming from social media is on their mobile devices.
 Ensure a positive user experience with mobile-responsive campaign pages.

 One of the major ways to turn social media followers into donors, hands down, is to first convert them into email subscribers.
 Your posts should drive people back to your website where you can collect their email addresses through an updates signup box, like the one below that Mercy for Animals has on their homepage.

 Email acquisition is key to increasing your number of prospective donors.
 It allows you to maintain an elective conversation with anyone who lands on your site, including those social media followers who click through your posts.
 When you’re able to loop them into your regular communications cycle, you can start to strengthen the relationship on a more consistent, personalized basis.

 Sprinkle posts into your social media mix that directly ask followers to sign up for your blog or newsletter, and link these posts back to a webpage where they can enter their email address.
 Once you’ve recruited these new subscribers, continue to send them valuable, relevant content that solidifies their connection to your cause.
-Consider sending a donation appeal only after several touch points.
+Only consider sending a donation appeal after several touch points.